 At a glance

-- We offer helpful guidance on how to recover following a flood
+- We offer some helpful guidance to share with your customers on how best to recover following a flood.

 This article counts towards accumulating your annual CII CPD structured learning hours for Weather.

 By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Identify risk management strategies for dealing with extreme winter weather.

 Visit the CPD Hub to log in and begin accumulating CPD hours.

 In recent years, severe rainfall and subsequent flooding has left thousands of people homeless and caused billions of pounds worth of damage in the UK.
 Storm Callum hit parts of Wales and was declared the ‘worst flooding for 30 years’ those areas had seen and, as recently as October the Met Office put dozens of weather warnings in place following heavy rainfall.